How to Cook With Fresh Herbs

 Bay leaves are hard to find fresh unless you grow them yourself.
 Dried leaves are easy to find and are an acceptable substitution.
 They are used whole, so place just one or two in your recipe during the cooking process and remove it before serving your dish.

-Chives bring a nice onion flavoring to dishes with the harsh bite.
+Chives bring a nice onion flavoring to dishes with a harsh bite.
 They have a much more subtle flavor.
 Chives can bring both flavor and color to meat sauces, seafood dishes, vegetables, and cheeses.
 They make a nice addition to cold salads as well.

 Chives also make a nice garnish when they are snipped and sprinkled across the plate.